The Cultural and Memorial Centre

 El Born Cultural and Memorial Centre is a centre dependent on the Barcelona Culture Institute, assigned to the Memory, History and Heritage Directorate of the Barcelona City Council.

 El Born CCM is a polyvalent space of conservation and valuation of heritage and a space of transmission of knowledge regarding memorial expressions.
 Here we promote exhibitions and cultural and educational activities related to heritage and memory, and we welcome artistic manifestations whose conceptual axis is reflection on memory and the effects of forgetting.
 We foster knowledge on plurality of memory and its representations.

-El Born CC is housed inside the old El Born market building, designed by Josep Fontserè in 1876.
-One of Barcelona’s first examples of cast-iron and glass architecture, it became a symbol of the neighbourhood movements during the 1970s.
+The building of El Born CCM conserves the structure of the old El Born market building, designed by Josep Fontserè in 1876.
+It was one of the first iron-and-glass architectural creations and became a symbol of the neighbours’ movement during the 1970s.

-The El Born archaeological site offers a faithful picture of daily life in the Barcelona of the early 18th century, as you stroll through the streets of the city that resisted the siege by Philip V’s troops in 1713 and 1714, until the final attack and surrender on 11 September.
+The archaeological complex of El Born enables us to draw a faithful impression of the everyday life of the Barcelona of the early 18th century, walking along the streets of the city that in 1713 and 1714 withstood the siege of the Spanish troops of Felipe V until the final assault and the capitulation of 11 September.

 El Born Cultural and Memorial Centre is a public space that has 2 exhibition halls, 3 multipurpose rooms and a space for small-format exhibitions.